-For the past several months, I’ve been spending twelve- to fourteen-hour days at a stretch working.
+For the past several months, I’ve been spending 12 to 14-hour days at a stretch, working.
 Right now, I am not exactly what you may call a model caregiver who makes time to take care of herself.
 But there are a few things I do that you too can do.

 In fact, it’s not the hands-on caregiving that’s taking so much of my time.
 Instead, it’s the investment of time and effort I’ve made to be of greater service to you the family or professional caregiver.

 Up until a month ago, I was writing ten 600-800 word columns each month for two websites.
 But lately, it’s been more difficult to keep up.